Orkhon Valley & Vastness of the Gobi Desert Trip

 The tour excludes:

 The tour does not include demanding physical activities except for 1-3 hours of gentle hiking on some days.
-The group members could have an option to climb one of the higher dunes of Khongor, remain at the bottom, or climb lower dunes.
+The group members could have an option to climb one of the higher dunes of Khongor, remain at the bottom, or climb the lower dunes.
 Local equestrians will support the horse and camel riding except for your guide.
-If you are not comfortable with the riding, inform your guide that you will not ride the horse or request a helper to lead your reign.
+If you are uncomfortable with the riding, inform your guide that you will not ride the horse or request a helper to lead your reign.

 Accommodation